Aniello Falcone: The revolution of 1647 and later life

 During the insurrection against Spanish rule led by Masaniello in 1647, he resolved to be bloodily avenged for the death, at the hands of two Spaniards, of a nephew and of a pupil in the school of art which he had established in Naples.
-Salvator Rosa, Carlo Coppola, among others, and he formed an armed band called the Compagnia della Morte ("Company of Death").
+He joined Salvator Rosa, Carlo Coppola, and others in an armed band called the Compagnia della Morte ("Company of Death").

 When the revolt was crushed, Falcone and Rosa made off to Rome, where Borgognone noticed the works of Falcone, and became his friend, and a Frenchman induced him to go to France, where Louis XIV became one of his patrons.
-Ultimately Jean-Baptiste Colbert obtained permission for the painter to return to Naples, where he died during the plague of 1656.
+Ultimately, Jean-Baptiste Colbert obtained permission for the painter to return to Naples, where he died during the plague of 1656.
 His pupils included Salvator Rosa and Carlo Coppola, Domenico Gargiulo (known as Micco Spadaro), Paolo Porpora and Andrea di Leone.

 Drawings

 Falcone was an important draughtsman.
 His favoured medium was red chalk, and he interpreted the red chalk drawings of Ribera in a more subtle and more pictorial manner.
-By 1636 he was holding a life drawing class in his studio over the winter months, and his academic nude drawings (for example, Paris, Louvre, 7623) are forcefully modelled and sharply outlined.
+By 1636, he was holding a life drawing class in his studio over the winter months, and his academic nude drawings (for example, Paris, Louvre, 7623) are forcefully modelled and sharply outlined.
 Many preparatory studies for the battle scenes survive, among them copies of drawings by Leonardo da Vinci; they include horsemen and strongly characterized heads of shouting men and warriors.
 He also made landscape drawings, and the naturalism of the landscape backgrounds in his battle scenes is indebted to these informal studies.